praveendecode/iss-data-warehouse-mongodb-sql-project/README.md

                                Method 5 :  Delete Document In Mongo Collection

                                Method 6 :  Delete Sql Records

+                               Streamlit integration with python : for  gui purpose

      Step 3 :  Run  Command prompt  with file location path that where you have the  "DataSyncPro.py" file , In CMD do type this command  "streamlit run DataSyncPro.py"  .
 It will open on web browers that what you have eg: Google Chrome